Skip to content

 }

-Now you should be able to see a Heatmap layer on top of the closed valves.
-Make sure to enable the toggle in the plugin UI to enable the plugin visualizations.
+Now you should be able to see a layer on top of the closed valves.
+Make sure to zoom in and enable the toggle in the plugin UI to enable the plugin visualizations.

 Add components to the UI

 Start by adding some UI elements to the side panel.
-Let’s add a button to close more valves so we make our Heatmap more interesting.
+Let’s add a button to open a random valve.

 <!doctype html>